 Ayurveda, the traditional Indian medicinal system, recommends ashwagandha or Withania somnifera as a key herb to be used as a daily tonic to increase vitality and longevity.
-The recommended dosage is 3–12 grams daily of ashwagandha root or leaf powder, or 300–1200 mg daily of ashwagandha root or leaf extract.
+The recommended dosage is 3–12 g daily of ashwagandha root or leaf powder, or 300–1200 mg daily of ashwagandha root or leaf extract.

-In the recent past, several human studies have been conducted to assess the impact of ashwagandha on a variety of disorders, including stress, metabolism, fatigue, neuro-degenerative diseases such as Alzheimer’s and Parkinson’s disease, and male fertility.
+In the recent past, several human studies have been conducted to assess the impact of ashwagandha on a variety of disorders, including stress, metabolism, fatigue, neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease, and male fertility.

 Ashwagandha is recommended to overcome and correct pitta deficiency.
-Conversely, those with excess Pitta should be careful while consuming ashwagandha, since it may aggravate disorders caused by excess Pitta, such as acidity, ulcers, skin rashes, anxiety, etc.
+Conversely, those with excess pitta should be careful while consuming ashwagandha, since it may aggravate disorders caused by excess pitta, such as acidity, ulcers, skin rashes, and anxiety.

 It has also been suggested that consuming isolated active constituent of ashwagandha, such as Withaferin A, instead of the whole herb (or herb extract), may cause toxicity.

-Radiation biologists studying the effect of ashwagandha on cancer demonstrated that the cumulative doses of ashwagandha extract (500–750 mg/kg daily) did not show any toxicity, in contrast to pure Withaferin A that was toxic even at a low dose.
+Radiation biologists studying the effect of ashwagandha on cancer demonstrated that the cumulative doses of ashwagandha extract (500–750 mg/kg daily) did not show any toxicity, in contrast to pure Withaferin A which was toxic even at a low dose.

 In simple words, the whole herb may be much more safe and effective than its isolated active constituents.
 This is in line with modern medical research, which, influenced by advances in systems biology and functional genomics perspective, is moving away from mono-molecular or single-target approach to combinations and multiple-target strategies.